Dozo – Taste Every Flavor

 Course: Dessert

-But my all-time favorite dessert has to be the warm chocolate cake with the gooey molten chocolate center.
+But my all-time favourite dessert has to be the warm chocolate cake with the gooey molten chocolate centre.
 It’s been god-knows-how-long since I last had this dessert (I’ve been keeping myself from all the calories).
 But once it’s presented to me on the menu, I just can’t resist!

 The cake is freshly baked and warm throughout.
 It warms my heart just to eat it!
 This particular one even comes with white chocolate melted and hardened onto the plate.
 So you can scrape it off with a spoon and eat it with the vanilla ice cream and chocolate.
 Marvelous combo!